SEPPIC discloses SUBLIGANA™, an anti-imperfection active ingredient for blemished and acne-prone skin

 SUBLIGANA™ is a titrated extract of Harungana madagascariensis originated from the center and east of Madagascar.
 By forming a physical and a repulsive barrier, Harungana madagascariensis protects primary forest areas from attacks and is capable of restoring degraded landscapes.
 It is considered by botanists as a “forest Guard”.
 Traditionally, leaf decoctions are used against asthma and skin disorders and leaf juice is used for wound healing.

-SUBLIGANA™ addresses blemished skins and acne-prone skins.
+SUBLIGANA™ addresses blemished skin and acne-prone skin.
 An in-use test on teenagers presenting acne-prone skin showed a significant whiteheads reduction versus placebo after 28 days.
 SUBLIGANA™ mechanism of action combines soothing effect (lipase inhibition, IL-10 and IL-12 regulation), antioxidant effect (protection against lipid peroxidation) and efficacy against Propionibacterium acnes.

 Harungana madagascariensis leaves are collected under good collecting practices in the high plateaus area in Madagascar to ensure a repeatable and reliable phytochemical composition.
 Overall, Serdex is committed to the principles of the Nagoya Protocol and implements practices for fair and equitable sharing of benefits.

 SUBLIGANA™ is China compliant (IECIC listed) and Cosmos compliant.

-Virginie Anchartéchahar, R&D Manager for Serdex confirms: “On the basis of scientific results, we have developed an original mechanism of action focusing on soothing and anti-oxidant effect to address acne-prone skins.”
+Virginie Anchartéchahar, R&D Manager for Serdex confirms: “On the basis of scientific results, we have developed an original mechanism of action focusing on soothing and anti-oxidant effect to address acne-prone skin.”

 1: Questions and Answers About Acne.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases, 2001, jan 2006 [consulted in july 2016].
 Available on: www.niams.nih.gov/Health_Info/Acne